|DMNA Home page||More News Stories|

 Dated: Fri, Apr 7, 2017

-GARDEN CITY, NY On Saturday, 21 January 2017 members of the New York Guard’s 88th Brigade, 14th Battalion Commo Team conducted a MERNEX (Military Emergency Radio Network Exercise) to maintain and enhance their proficiency and readiness in MERN operations.
+GARDEN CITY, NY ldquo; On Saturday, 21 January 2017 members of the New York Guard’s 88th Brigade, 14th Battalion Commo Team conducted a MERNEX (Military Emergency Radio Network Exercise) to maintain and enhance their proficiency and readiness in MERN operations.
 The exercise concentrated on the Commo Team’s ability to install, operate and transmit voice messages and the primary exercise objective of passing digital messaging over HF radios from both a fixed station and deployed mobile stations in the field.

 Immediately after morning colors, a safety briefing and action plan of the exercise was conducted, individual duties were assigned to the team members and MERNEX operation begun.
 Two mobile stations of the 14th Battalion Commo Team were established in the parking field of the 1st Marine Corps District Base in Garden City, New York.
 The exercise at both mobile field stations was led by SFC Richard Martino, S6 Chief Signal NCO acting as instructor.
 Members of the 14th Battalion Commo Team operating the mobile field units included SSG Fantini, SGT Cruz, SPC Morelli, SPC Bilskii, SPC Hershenfeld and PFC Strack.